LukasNiessen/ArchUnitTS/src/testing/README.md

 // Auto-detect and setup all available testing frameworks
-// Each adapter function has built-in checks for framework availability extendJestMatchers(); // Only sets up if Jest is available extendJasmineMatchers(); // Only sets up if Jasmine is available extendVitestMatchers(); // Only sets up if Vitest is available
+// Each adapter function has built-in checks for framework availability extendJestMatchers(); // Only sets up if Jest is available extendVitestMatchers(); // Only sets up if Vitest is available
 ```